testpress/streams-docs/docs/server-api/live-stream.md

     "parent_id": null
 }
 ```
-Live stream is created with the scheduled time for you to start.
+Live stream is created with the scheduled time for you to start the server later.

+Above response has the details of the live stream scheduled which can also be obtained by API **/api/v1/<organization_id>/assets/<id>/**

-## Start a live stream server
+## Start the server for the scheduled live stream

-To Start a live stream server you need to send an HTTP POST request to the API Endpoint, with the [authentication Header](../server-api/authentication.md).
+To Start a server for the scheduled live stream you need to send an HTTP POST request to the API Endpoint, with the [authentication Header](../server-api/authentication.md).

 ```bash